UK Independent. Sourced. Primary. · Est. 2024

 Sources used in this guide

-This article is for general information only and does not constitute tax, legal, financial or immigration advice.
-Rules and rates change; verify with the primary sources cited or consult a qualified adviser before acting.
+This article is for general information only and does not constitute financial, investment, tax, legal or regulatory advice.
+Kaeltripton.com is not authorised or regulated by the FCA.
+Rules differ by jurisdiction and change over time; verify with the primary sources cited or a suitably authorised adviser in your country of residence before acting.

 FAQ

-Is there FSCS protection on expat financial advice?
+Is there FSCS or FOS protection on expat advice?

 Advertisement